 Back in November, at the Understanding God’s Loving Laws Assistance Group, Jesus and Mary taught how important it is to align all of our creations with God’s Laws.
 They explained that God wants us to create everything in a loving way—efficiently and beautifully, with consideration to all living things.
 When it comes to building homes, God wants us to discover products that are beautiful, functional, efficient with time, energy and resources, do not harm any living things or the environment, do not degrade, and are even alive!

-One unique durable, self-replicating material, that actually appears to be alive is liquid crystals.
+Before I talk about lime, I want to detour a moment and mention something I came across in my research that might show up one day as a building material that meets God’s very high standards.
+It is durable, self-replicating, and actually appears to be alive–liquid crystals.
 This website has some interesting facts about liquid crystals: http://www.mse.umd.edu/whatismse/liquidcrystals.
 Could they be utilized in building homes, particularly as an exterior protection?
 Liquid crystals are now being used in solar panels, so wouldn’t that be cool to have the exterior walls and roof of your home also provide all the solar energy you need?

 Here is an excerpt from a health-based liquid crystal website: